Frequently Asked Questions

 Please make sure if you are rostered on to assist with the canteen and field set up/pack that up you are there on time, as failure to do so may mean the field is not set up for the day's play.

-Trophies ?
-All junior players receive a trophy at the end of the season for their participation.
+Participation Award ?
+All junior players receive a award at the end of the season for their participation.